pmarreck/jumpscript/README.md

 # JumpScript - Nix-Backed Compiled Script Runner

 JumpScript turns compiled languages into fast-launching scripts.
 It builds on first run (or when modified), caches the binary, and skips straight to execution thereafter.
-It uses Nix for reproducible builds and dependency management.
+Nix provides reproducible toolchains for each language.

 ## Installation